jywarren/image-sequencer/README.md

 ## Installation

+This library works in the browser, in Node, and on the commandline (CLI), which we think is great.

 ### Browser

 Just include [image-sequencer.js](https://publiclab.github.io/image-sequencer/dist/image-sequencer.js) in the Head section of your web page.
+See the [demo here](https://publiclab.github.io/image-sequencer/)!

 ### Node (via NPM)